Tactful-Github/Pshishin-n-Chips-ITFest2026/README.md

 # Pshishin' Quest
 This project was made for ITFest 2026.

-Phishin' Quest is an application that allows its users to learn the basis of cybersecurity through gamified lessons.
+Phishin' Quest is an application that allows its users to learn the basics of cybersecurity through gamified lessons.

 ## Context